laravel/docs/upgrade.md

 Instead of always utilizing the MySQL driver when connecting to MariaDB databases, Laravel 11 adds a dedicated database driver for MariaDB.

-If your application connects to a MariaDB database, you may update the connection configuration to the new `mariadb` driver to benefit from MariaDB specific features in the future:
+If your application connects to a MariaDB database, you may update the connection configuration to the new `mariadb` driver to benefit from MariaDB-specific features in the future:

     'driver' => 'mariadb',
     'url' => env('DB_URL'),